 Dr. Camilla Bausch

-Dr Camilla Bausch is Associate Editor of the journal "CCLR - Carbon & Climate Law Review", a quarterly journal on climate regulation and the carbon market.
+Dr. Bausch is Associate Editor of the journal Carbon & Climate Law Review (CCLR) and regularly teaches courses for Duke University.

 From 2009 to 2014 Dr. Camilla Bausch was a board member of Greenpeace Germany, holding the position of Chair for three years.
 In 2004, she co-founded the Climate Talk event series and was personally responsible for the initiative for a decade.
 Furthermore, she is the initiator and head of the EnergieWendeKunst project.

 In 2009 Dr. Camilla Bausch took a sabbatical supported by the German Marshall Fund of the United States (GMF) and the American Political Science Association (APSA) to work for United States House of Representatives.
 There she was employed by Congressman Edward J. Markey, Senator for Massachusetts (D-MA).
 Prior to working at Ecologic Institute, Dr. Camilla Bausch was a management consultant for the Boston Consulting Group (BCG).

 Dr. Bausch was born in Berlin and spent one year in the USA at the fall of the Berlin Wall, attaining an American high school diploma.
 After receiving her Abitur in Baden-Württemberg (Germany), she studied law with a focus on European and environmental law at the Freie Universität Berlin (Germany) and the University of Cologne (Germany), while also working at the university.
 She received a PhD in law from Humboldt-Universität zu Berlin (Germany).
 For her dissertation she researched the legal framework grid access regulations in the liberalized electricity market of the European Union (EU).